Chad Smith: Red Hot Chili Peppers (1988–present)

-In 1988, the Red Hot Chili Peppers were looking for a replacement for their drummer D.H.
-Peligro, who had recently been fired.
+In 1988, the Red Hot Chili Peppers were looking for a replacement for their drummer D. H. Peligro, who had recently been fired.
 Already into the process of working on their fourth studio album and hiring new guitarist John Frusciante the band held open auditions for a new drummer.
-Smith was the last drummer to audition for the band and the band felt that on looks alone, Smith would be the wrong fit as he looked more hair-metal than punk.
+Smith was the last drummer to audition for the band and the band felt that on looks alone, Smith would be the wrong fit as he looked more hair metal than punk.
 Nonetheless, the band were impressed by his audition.
 Singer Anthony Kiedis admired Smith and found his persistence impressive.

 Smith joined the Chili Peppers in December 1988.
 Within a few months, he was recording his first album with the band, Mother's Milk, which was released in 1989.
 Smith reflected on joining the band in a 2012 interview by saying "I remember thinking, 'Oh, cool, they have a record deal.
 Great!
 I'd love to be in a band that has a record deal.
 We started playing, and right away we just hit it off musically.
 I was like, 'Man, this is a blast!
 These guys are great!' ...
 We were just doing what we do.
 We just jammed, which is what we still do today.
 It's very similar."
 Smith has recorded ten albums with the band since 1989 with their most recent, Return of the Dream Canteen, being released in 2022.

+As of February 2026, the Chili Peppers are currently in the writing process for their fourteenth studio album.
+“We’ve been writing music together, recording at John Frusciante’s house, and the music feels great.
+Ultimately, once we start playing, it’s about… just catching a magic groove and doing it good", Flea said.